LeChienCour/DevOpsLab/AWSDevOpsLabs/01-cicd/codepipeline/lab-guide.md

 2. **Verify cleanup:**
    - Check AWS Console to ensure all resources are removed
-   - Confirm S3 buckets are deleted
+   - Confirm S3 buckets are deleted (specially the source bucket with versioning enabled)
    - Verify CloudFormation stack is deleted

 3. **Clean up local files:**